jonnycrunch/ipid/README.md

-## ipid
+## IPID Interplanetary Identifiers
-**Interplanetary Identifiers (ipid)** -  Implementation of the DID ( decentralized identifiers) specification over the IPFS (Interplanetary File System) network using IPNS (Interplanetary Name Service).
+**(ipid)** is and implementation of the DID (decentralized identifiers) specification over the IPFS (Interplanetary File System) network using the IPNS (Interplanetary Name Service) cryptographic namespace resolution service.

 **_by Jonathan Holt, Founder TranSendX_**

 [IPFS](https://ipfs.io)  is a peer-to-peer distributed file system that seeks to connect all computing devices with the same system of files.
-[IPNS](https://github.com/ipfs/faq/issues/16) is a mutable namespace resolution over the distributed hash table that is control by the peerID and associated private key.
+[IPNS](https://github.com/ipfs/faq/issues/16) is a mutable namespace resolution over the distributed hash table that is control by the peerID and associated public key.

-While IPFS and IPNS are not specifically designed for the creation and management of decentralized identifiers (DIDs) and the associated DDO it can easily used for this purpose.
+While IPFS and IPNS are not specifically designed for the creation and management of decentralized identifiers (DIDs) and the associated DDO/DID Document it can easily used for this purpose.

-The ipid method of the DID specification built on top of IPFS and IPNS is a truly self-sovereign identifiers that may be used by people, organizations, and digital devices to establish a cryptographic identifier and associated distributed public key infrastructure that is truly under their control and does not require a third party agent.
+The ipid method of the DID specification built on top of IPFS and IPNS is a truly self-sovereign identifiers that may be used by people, organizations, and digital devices to establish a cryptographic identifier and associated distributed public key infrastructure that is truly under their control and does not require a third party agent to resolve.
+Updating the DDO could be done manually by updating the DDO/DID Document and re-publishing to the IPNS namespace controlled by the public key.

 ## Functional Requirements